Characterization of the strong divisibility property for generalized Fibonacci polynomials: Characterization of the strong divisibility property

 This completes the proof. \end{proof}

-Hoggatt and Bicknell-Johnson \cite[Thm.
-3.4]{hoggatt} proved that Fibonacci polynomials, Chebyshev polynomials of second kind, Morgan-Voyce polynomial, and Schechter polynomial satisfy the strong divisibility property.
-Theorem \ref{gcd:property:fibonacci} proves the necessary and sufficient condition for the polynomials in a generalized Fibonacci polynomial sequence to satisfy the strong divisibility property.
-Norfleet \cite{norfleet} also prove the some strong divisibility property for GFP of Fibonacci type.
+In \cite[Theorem 3.4]{hoggatt} is proved that Fibonacci polynomials, Chebyshev polynomials of second kind, Morgan-Voyce polynomials, and Schechter polynomials satisfy the strong divisibility property.
+In \cite[Theorem 7]{HoggattLong} is proved that GFP's of Fibonacci type satisfy the strong divisibility property.
+Theorem \ref{gcd:property:fibonacci} proves a necessary and sufficient condition for the polynomials in a generalized Fibonacci polynomial sequence to satisfy the strong divisibility property.
+Norfleet \cite{norfleet} also proved the same strong divisibility property for GFPs of Fibonacci type.